Appendix H — Changes in the third edition

 - Slope length and width are no longer required to be measured in-field, as this is generally impractical and slope width has no inherent relevance to soil character.
 Options for computation from Digital Elevation Models (DEMs) or measurement in GIS are mentioned.

-- Geomorphic word descriptors (p.15-22) have been regrouped into the Landscape/Landform structure the highly local ones been moved to ‘natural microrelief’, 11.6.1 Natural Microrelief.
+- Geomorphic word descriptors (p.15-22) have been regrouped into the Landscape/Landform structure the highly local ones been moved to ‘natural microrelief’, Natural microrelief.

-- The user is referred to Soil and Terrain (2023), p.
-26-29 for detailed description of drainage channels, if needed.
+- The user is referred to National Committee on Soil and Terrain (2024), p.
+38-41 for detailed description of drainage channels, if needed.
 This is optional.

 - UPDATE ‘Vegetation’ to Biota to allow discussion of when and how to describe other soil-influencing organisms.